Coping with Complainers and Whiners

-I have lived with people in the past who whine and complain all the time.
+I have lived with people who whine and complain all the time.
 It ain't fun.
-All I would do is enter a room and a complainer will spew a barrage of negative complaints at me.
+All I would do is enter a room and a complainer would spew a barrage of negative complaints at me.
 I left a mess in the kitchen.
 The tap is not fixed and we don't have the money right now to call a plumber.
 Then the tap gets fixed and the whiner starts to complain about something else.

 Complainers definitely have a negative effect on me.
-If I was in a positive mood, the complaining hits me in the face - kinda like food poisoning hits my stomach.
+If I was in a positive mood when I entered a room, complaining hits me in the face - kinda like food poisoning hits my stomach.
 It churns away and grumbles.
 If the complaint is about something I did, I feel yucky.
 I am a bad person.
 I am a stupid idiot.

 Do all things without grumbling or disputing that you may be blameless and innocent, children of God without blemish in the midst of a crooked and twisted generation, among whom you shine as lights in the world

 Bitterness: As time goes on, a root of bitterness can grow.
 Complainers are unhappy with what they have and they can draw us into the same attitude if we are not careful to guard against it.

-God wants us to be thankful (Colossians 3:15), but how anyone be grateful when he or she is always grumbling and discontented?
+Covetousness: God wants us to be thankful (Colossians 3:15), but how anyone be grateful when he or she is always grumbling and discontented?
 A spirit of covetousness is often at the heart of complaints.
 Coveting is a longing to have something that belongs to someone else.
 It is so wrong a ban against it is listed in the ten commandments.
 (Exodus 20:17) Sometimes there is a link between jealousy and covetousness.
 People complain out of envy because their co-worker is promoted before them or makes more money, for example.

-Sometimes, complainers complain about situations that they can't manage.
+Sometimes, complainers complain about situations that they can't manage but want to control.
 They complain about the weather, how little money they make, and the behavior of others.
 Or they are frustrated and angry because they want to be in charge at work or at home.

-Sometimes they try to use their complaining to change people, like a husband trying to motivate his wife to keep a cleaner house.
+Sometimes grumblers try to use their complaining to change people, like a husband trying to motivate his wife to keep a cleaner house.
 It doesn't work.
 We can only control ourselves - not others.

 There are times that we should confront complainers, make them aware of what they are doing, and ask them to stop.
 In some cases, complaining is a bad habit that should be broken.
 The habit may be so ingrained into their being that they won't stop, but it is worth a try.
 Some people may actually try to change their grumbling ways.